rubocop/rubocop/manual/development.md

 (int 1)
 ```

-Each expression surrounded by parens represents a node.
+Each expression surrounded by parentheses represents a node in the AST.
 The first
 element is the node type and the tail contains the children with all
 information needed to represent the code.

-Another example of a local variable `name` being assigned with the "John"
+Here's another example - a local variable `name` being assigned the
-string value:
+string value "John":

 ```sh
 $ ruby-parse -e 'name = "John"'